 “I want them to be comfortable, they’re in their home, I don’t want them to be like, ‘I wish I didn’t have to eat this again,’ you don’t want to be that guy — because you’re not going to be around long.
 They can go to somebody else’s house and eat something and say, ‘Hey do you know of a chef?’ and you’re out of a job.
 I just want to cook and make sure they’re very happy eating it and they’re interested in eating it and I want to show them different ways of eating healthy.”

 The swapouts are mostly painless.
 Mashed cauliflower instead of potaotes.
 Roasted spaghetti squash with turkey meat sauce.
 Cooked quinoa in place of lasagna noodles.
 Ingraham’s always on the lookout for something new, [EDITOR’S NOTE – Got something you want Dwyane and Gabby to try?
-Contact us HERE and we’ll make sure it happens.]
+Contact us at firstname.lastname@example.org and we’ll make sure it happens.]

 “Don’t get me wrong, we’ll do our fried chicken and our chocolate chip cookies, we get down like that too,” Chef Richard laughs.
 “But I’m cooking to give them longevity in their careers.
 Gabby, she’s under a microscope a whole lot worse than he is – especially, people are looking to see if she still has it or not.
 It’s my responsibility to maintain.
 And every year they count Dwyane out – every year! — and every year he comes back and proves them wrong, So I feel vested when they perform.”

 Ingraham makes it clear he’s just part of the team that keeps the superstars in peak condition.
 Managers, dressers, trainers, masseuses, “a whole machine – we’re totally vested in Dwyane and Gabby and it’s not just professionally, we have a relationship, a great relationship.
 There’s a lot of trust and a lot of love there, we’re all in on it.”